 Three local people who work tirelessly behind the scenes to benefit others have received Lord Mayor’s Awards in recognition of all they do.

-The annual award scheme, which is celebrating its 20th anniversary this year, honours people who go the extra mile to help others.
+The annual award scheme, which is in its 21st year this year, honours people who go the extra mile to help others.
 They are nominated by members of the public, and the final judging is made by a cross-party panel of city councillors.

 This year’s winners and their citations in summary are:

 Gillian Grainger.
 Gillian has been an advisor at Canterbury District Citizens Advice for more than 27 years.
 During this time it is estimated she has helped more than 4,500 people.
 Gillian always strives to ensure clients are treated fairly and her waspish sense of humour goes a long way in keeping up morale when battling unending benefit delays, threats from bailiffs and employment issues.
 She is greatly admired by both staff and colleagues alike.